-For its part, the Micula decision does not provide a clear explanation of why - had the court found its facts more closely analogous to Achmea's - European law should have prevailed over the United States' own treaty obligations under article 54 of the ICSID Convention.
-[44]
+For its part, the Micula decision does not provide a clear explanation of why - had the court found its facts more closely analogous to Achmea's - EU law should have prevailed over the United States' own treaty obligations under article 54 of the ICSID Convention.^[44]

 Micula's approach could be more pertinent in the case of a non-ICSID award for which enforcement would be sought under the New York Convention.
 A respondent state might attempt to challenge the validity of the underlying arbitration agreement pursuant to article V of the New York Convention.
-This might be attempted pursuant to article V(1), which allows (but does not require) a court to withhold recognition and enforcement of a foreign award where the parties to the underlying arbitration agreement 'were, under the law applicable to them, under some incapacity, or the said agreement is not valid under the law to which the parties have subjected it'.
-That is fundamentally the position of the European Commission, adopted by the CJEU in Achmea, and by award debtor states resisting enforcement of intra-EU investment treaty awards.
+This might be attempted pursuant to article V(1), which allows (but does not require) a court to withhold recognition and enforcement of a foreign award where the parties to the underlying arbitration agreement 'were, under the law applicable to them, under some incapacity, or the said agreement is not valid under the law to which the parties have subjected it'.^[45] That is fundamentally the position of the European Commission, adopted by the CJEU in Achmea, and by award debtor states resisting enforcement of intra-EU investment treaty awards.

-Alternatively, an argument could conceivably be made under article V(2) of the New York Convention that a US court's recognition of an intra-EU investor-state award in spite of the views of the CJEU and European Commission (and presumably also of the respondent state) that the award was contrary to European law would be contrary to US public policy.
-[46]
+Alternatively, an argument could conceivably be made under article V(2) of the New York Convention that a US court's recognition of an intra-EU investor-state award in spite of the views of the CJEU and European Commission (and presumably also of the respondent state) that the award was contrary to EU law would be contrary to US public policy.^[46]

-Even then, however, there would likely be a strong argument for deference to a tribunal's jurisdictional determination - including of questions related to Achmea - since the applicable arbitration rules would almost certainly have entrusted jurisdictional questions to the tribunal. ^[47] In practice, US courts will, where possible, avail themselves of the opportunity to leave questions of European law to the courts of a foreign arbitral seat with primary jurisdiction over an award.
+Even then, however, there would likely be a strong argument for deference to a tribunal's jurisdictional determination - including of questions related to EU law - since the applicable arbitration rules would almost certainly have entrusted jurisdictional questions to the tribunal.^[47] In practice, US courts will, where possible, avail themselves of the opportunity to leave questions of EU law to the courts of a foreign arbitral seat with primary jurisdiction over an award.

 In Novenergia v Spain, for example, a federal district court stayed proceedings to enforce an Energy Charter Treaty (ECT) award in favour of Luxembourg investors pending the decision of the courts of Sweden, the arbitral seat, in respect of whether Achmea's reasoning applies to an ECT Award.
-In so doing, the court observed that the issues presented by Achmea were 'of importance to the EU and better suited for initial review in their courts'.
-[48]
+In so doing, the court observed that the issues presented by Achmea were 'of importance to the EU and better suited for initial review in their courts'.^[48]

-Similarly, US federal district courts in several pending actions to enforce intra-EU ICSID awards have issued stays pending the result of ICSID annulment proceedings, even when the ad hoc committees constituted to review those same awards under the ICSID Convention had lifted the provisional stay imposed in annulment cases under the ICSID Convention and allowed enforcement to go forward.
-[49]
+Similarly, US federal district courts in several pending actions to enforce intra-EU ICSID awards have issued stays pending the result of ICSID annulment proceedings, even when the ad hoc committees constituted to review those same awards under the ICSID Convention had lifted the provisional stay imposed in annulment cases under the ICSID Convention and allowed enforcement to go forward.^[49] Courts have granted such stays at least partly because of the challenges that respondent states raised relating to EU law.
+When granting the stay, the District Court in NextEra Energy, for example, specifically noted that it considered more prudent not to delve into 'determinations on EU law' while Spain was seeking 'further clarity from the European Union and the European legal system'.^[50]